Hugo132645/organic-waste-sorting/README.md

 observation.images.camera3
 ```

-Our dataset used:
+while our dataset used:

 ```text
 observation.images.front
 observation.images.wrist
 ```

-The fix was to use `--rename_map`:
+We fixed this using `--rename_map`, mapping our dataset cameras to the names expected by SmolVLA:

 ```bash
 lerobot-train \